1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Olight ORB-326C65 battery & Charging

-The battery that is included is the Olight ORB-326C65, and it’s a 32650 type.
+The included battery is the Olight ORB-326C65, and it’s a 32650 lithium-ion type.
 This is basically equal to the side of a D-size battery.
-And just like all other Olight batteries, this is proprietary as well in the sense that the positive AND negative terminals are both at the front end of the battery.
-The capacity of this battery is 6500mAh, which is about twice the capacity of a regular 18650 battery, and at least 1000mAh more than the highest capacity 21700 battery.
+And just like all other Olight batteries, this is also proprietary in the sense that the positive AND negative terminals are both at the front end of the battery.
+The capacity of this battery is 6500mAh, which is about twice the capacity of a regular 18650 battery and at least 1000mAh more than the highest capacity 21700 battery.

 Unfortunately, I don’t have any other 32650 batteries around to see whether they will work in this flashlight or not.
 I wouldn’t recommend doing that, just for warranty purposes.
-So even though they may fit, it’s recommended to only use Olight batteries!
+So even though they may fit, only Olight batteries are recommended!

-Olight includes an MCC3 magnetic charging cable for charging.
-On 1 end there’s a USB-A connector, and at the other end, there is a magnetic base with a positive and negative terminal.
-And because the large capacity of the battery, the charge time is also very long.
-In my testing, I measured 4 hours and 31 minutes from empty to full.
-And the charge current my USB meter showed was up to 1.9A, but most of the time it was below 1.8A, at 5 Volts.
+Olight includes an MCC3 magnetic charging cable.
+On 1 end, there’s a USB-A connector, and at the other end, there is a magnetic base with a positive and negative terminal.
+And because of the large capacity of the battery, the charge time is also very long.
+I measured 4 hours and 31 minutes from empty to full in my testing.
+My USB meter’s charge current was up to 1.9A, but most of the time, it was below 1.8A, at 5 Volts.

 Battery level indicators:

-I kind of think it’s a pity that Olight didn’t include the low battery vibration warning.
+I think it’s a pity that Olight didn’t include the low battery vibration warning this time.
 You can still notice the output decreasing before shutting off, but I wouldn’t mind the vibration warning.
 Olight kept the low voltage shut down at a very conservative Voltage, at around 3.3V..
 If they lowered that to 3V or lower, it should be able to run quite a bit longer.

 Performance test